shouravrahman/letterloop/README.md

 ## Acknowledgments

 - Thanks to the contributors and the open-source community for their support and resources.
-- Special thanks to Kinde for providing authentication services.
+- Special thanks to Clerk for providing authentication services.